Protect Your Trail

 Advocacy

-The Appalachian National Scenic Trail (A.T.) is unique: both a location and a destination, it connects 14 States and millions of local residents, visitors, and volunteers, are all of whom are essential to maintaining the Trail and the Wild East.
-Every person who makes it onto the Trail, either for a weekend or a lifetime, has a different experience.
-ATC is committed to preserving the Trail, strengthening our local communities, and conserving the A.T. landscape.
+The Appalachian National Scenic Trail is a unique unit of the National Park Service.
+It is a location, a destination, a gateway to the wild and scenic Appalachian Mountains, and a pathway connecting 14 states and millions of residents, visitors, and volunteers.
+Every person who steps onto the Trail, whether for a few hours or multiple months, has a different experience.
+The ATC is committed to protecting and enhancing the Trail, strengthening our local communities, and conserving the A.T. landscape.

 Read More